Table of Contents

 More about the slot car story:

-At the tender age of 15, I wagged school for a day and went to my friend’s house for the day.
+At the tender age of 15, I skipped school for a day and visited my friend’s house.
 We played with his new slot car set all day long.
-As you can imagine, we enjoyed every minute racing!
-Later that afternoon – about 3 pm – I returned home and pretended that I had a great day at school.
+As you can imagine, we enjoyed every minute of racing!
+Later that afternoon, around 3 pm, I returned home and pretended that I had a great day at school.
 The bus used to stop right in front of our house to pick us up and drop us off.
 A large hedge, to the front of our house, screened the bus from our home.
 Very convenient.
-My nana – ouma Bella – lived with us at that stage and she received me warmly as always.
-Everything seemed fine until dad returned from work late that afternoon.
+My nana, ouma Bella, lived with us at that stage, and she welcomed me warmly, as always.
+Everything seemed fine until Dad returned from work late that afternoon.

-My friend and I were in my bedroom when dad walked into the room.
+My friend and I were in my bedroom when my dad walked in.
 We knew something was up.
 Dad asked if we were at school that day.
-We answered, “Yes dad, of course, we have been at school.”
-He then said that ouma Bella had received a phone call from the school earlier that morning.
+We answered, “Yes, Dad, of course, we have been at school.”
+He then said that Ouma Bella had received a phone call from the school earlier that morning.
 The teacher said that we were not at school.
 It was game over.
 We immediately admitted our wrongdoing.
 Dad lifted the bottom of his jersey – he had two belts around his waist.
 He removed one.
 You can imagine what happened next.
 Lesson learned.
 My friend and I remember that hiding to this day.

-Dad realised that he gave my friend a hiding without his nana’s consent.
+Dad realised that he had given my friend a hiding without his nana’s consent.
 My friend lived just around the corner from us with his granny.
-Dad told the story: he went over to the nana – she was so impressed with my dad’s actions; she thanked dad several times for doing the right thing.
+Dad told the story: he went over to Nana – she was so impressed with my dad’s actions that she thanked Him several times for doing the right thing.
 The friend became a minister after leaving school.
 He reported that the hiding he received that day had been woven strategically into many of his sermons.
 The unique story supported powerful messages delivered by him to his congregation!
 He reported that many people responded to his altar calls after telling the story of the new Scalextric.

-My favourite slot car – the Mini Minor.
+My favourite slot car is the Mini Minor.
 I loved the green olive coloured Mini Scalextric car.
 My first choice to this day.
 This is my rendition of the little car.

 Mini Minor slot car on the track.